alsoGAMER/BotBase/README.md

 BotBase requires a solid knowledge of pyrogram and of the Telegram MTProto API itself, you can check pyrogram's docs [here](https://docs.pyrogram.org)

-The author of this project assumes that the reader is not completely computer illiterate, this project is thought for smart people that want to develop better bots faster, it is **not** a beginner's friendly thing.
+The author of this project assumes that the reader is not completely computer illiterate, this project is thought for smart people that want to develop better bots faster, it is **not** a beginner's friendly framework.

 Also, you need to know how to host a bot yourself.
 I mean, I coded all of this for you already, make some effort!